 In just under ten years, Glucosamine and Chondroitin have become staple supplements for individuals suffering from joint pain.
 Glucosamine is a safe, natural amino sugar found within the body that serves as a precursor to Chondroitin - a key component in cartilage that has moreover been touted as a way to reduce the pain and inflammation that accompany joint pain.
 It works by stimulating the production of glycosaminoglycans and proteoglycans - two key building blocks essential in the formation and repair of articular cartilage.
 While research continues to evolve, scores of people have reported high levels of success by taking 1500mg of Glucosamine with 1200mg of Chondroitin daily.

 Health Disclaimer.
 Content provided by NOW Foods.
-Copyright ©2006.
+Copyright ©2006-2019.
 Published with permission.
-Written by Jayson Kroner, co-author of “7-Syndrome Healing”.
+Jayson Kroner is a health and fitness journalist, a certified sports nutritionist, and co-author of the book "7-Syndrome Healing.".